PBGouveia/slate/README.md

 Features
 ------------

-* **Clean, intuitive design** — With Slate, the description of your API is on the left side of your documentation, and all the code examples are on the right side.
+* **Clean, intuaitive design** — With Slate, the description of your API is on the left side of your documentation, and all the code examples are on the right side.
 Inspired by [Stripe's](https://stripe.com/docs/api) and [Paypal's](https://developer.paypal.com/webapps/developer/docs/api/) API docs.
 Slate is responsive, so it looks great on tablets, phones, and even in print.

 * **Everything on a single page** — Gone are the days when your users had to search through a million pages to find what they wanted.
 Slate puts the entire documentation on a single page.
 We haven't sacrificed linkability, though.
 As you scroll, your browser's hash will update to the nearest header, so linking to a particular point in the documentation is still natural and easy.